Boost Your Employee Engagement - People Development Magazine

 Lastly, celebrate successes together.
 Acknowledge contributions, big and small.
 This not only reinforces positive behaviour but also releases dopamine in the brain, which naturally encourages a repeat performance.

-Incorporating these strategies, leaders can transform reluctance into engagement, steering their teams toward shared success.
+By incorporating these strategies, leaders can transform reluctance into engagement, guiding their teams toward shared success.